Past Program

 • The architecture of Austrian artist, Hundertwasser, le Corbusier, Renzo Piano, Herzog & de Meuron, Raphael Vignoli, and Japanese Pritzker Prize winners Shigeru Ban, Toyo Ito, SANNA, and Tadao Ando, among others.

-Tour the offices and discuss the professional practices of:
+Toured the offices and discussed the professional practices of:

 • NIKKEN, the largest and oldest architecture firm in Japan